jimmyhmiller/PlayGround/writings/programming/My Experience Building an Editor in Rust.md

 ### SDL

 SDL2 was easy to get going on this project.
 From day one I had things drawing on the screen.
-The primitives SDL provides where just what I needed to focus on my task and not worry about the details.
+The primitives SDL provides were just what I needed to focus on my task and not worry about the details.

 ### My Willingness to Let the Code be Messy